Ushaw Moor railway station

-Ushaw Moor railway station, was a station on the Deerness Valley Railway, south of the village of Ushaw Moor in County Durham, was opened on 1 September 1884 by the North Eastern Railway.
+Ushaw Moor railway station, was a station on the Dearness Valley Railway, south of the village of Ushaw Moor in County Durham, was opened on 1 September 1884 by the North Eastern Railway.

 The station closed to passengers on 29 October 1951 and freight on 28 December 1964.
 The stone and timber built station was demolished and few traces of it remain.
 The trackbed now forms part of the Deerness Valley Railway Path.